CubeZeero/CubeZeero/README.md

-# i'm NOT a programmer
+## NOT a programmer

-my main job is as a video creator.
+my main job is as a designer.

 Please don't blame me if the code is crap.